-Joel Williams is in his sixth year as an assistant track and field coach with the UNC Asheville men's and women's programs.
-He has been in charge of coaching the sprints (up to 800m) and hurdle events, throws and high jump since his hiring in the fall of 2007.
+Joel Williams is in his seventh year as an assistant track and field coach with the UNC Asheville men's and women's programs.
+He has been in charge of coaching the sprints (up to 1500m) and hurdle events, throws and high jump since his hiring in the fall of 2007.

 Also, during 2011-2012 school year, Williams coach to Sarah Gentry winning the 800m conference championships at both the indoor and outdoor Big South championships.
 Gentry set a school record indoors with a time of 2:11.40 and ran 2:10.87 outdoors.
 She also moved to number 2 all time for the school outdoors in the 400m with a time of 57.65.

 Kurt Hibert moved to number 2 all time for UNC Asheville indoors with his 15.50m weight throw.
 Outdoors he set a school record in the hammer throw with a toss of 54.47m.